 Carefully read and understand the following paragraph before using aggression level 5 or MinDatagram settings.

-If your network path is very fast (gigabit or more) and every device along that path supports Jumbo frames (MTU 9000) or Super Jumbo frames (MTU 32768 or more), then you may be able to reduce I/O overhead and improve speed by advising MTP/IP to use larger datagrams.
-This can be accomplished by setting MinDatagram to 8192 for Jumbo frame networks or 32768.
+If your network path is very fast (gigabit or more) and every device along that path supports Jumbo frames (MTU 9000) or Super Jumbo frames (MTU up to 65536), then you may be able to reduce I/O overhead and improve speed by advising MTP/IP to use larger datagrams.
+This can be accomplished by setting MinDatagram to 8192 for Jumbo frame networks or up to 61440 for Super Jumbo.
+MTP will automatically attempt to use 8192 byte payloads if for an individual transfer exceeding 1 gigabits per second, unless MaxDatagram is set lower.
 Setting Aggression to level 5 will also attempt to use larger datagrams, but setting MinDatagram is preferred.
 If any component of the path does not fully support large datagrams, their use may cause severe performance degradation or loss of connectivity.

 Refer to each component's documentation for instructions on setting aggression and Tech Note 0005 for more information about MTP/IP bandwidth management features.